kelscahill/cahillscreative/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 If you have several posts where you don't want to display related posts and they all share a similar category or tag, you could use "Disallow by Category" or "Disallow by Tag" in "The Pool" section.
 (Go to "Settings" and "Related Posts (YARPP)" and make sure "The Pool" is checked in the "Screen Options" section at the top of the page.)

 You could also add `<!--noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
 This solution will only work if you are using "Automatic Display" in the "Display Options" section.
-If you are programatically calling `related_posts()` from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.
+If you are programatically calling `related_posts()` or the shortcode `[yarpp]` from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.

 = I'm using the Thumbnails display in YARPP 4.
 How do I override the style of the text that displays?
 The title only shows two lines, the font is larger than I'd like, I'd like to center the thumbnails, etc. =